 - You’ll be given access to exercises, advice, tips – and set tasks.
 And you can work on the course whenever it suits you.

 - You’ll have free access to my closed Facebook group, where you can network with other freelancers, business owners and creatives, and get exclusive tips and advice.
-Also, there’s an option to set yourself a weekly challenge each Monday, which works well alongside the courses.
-I check in at the end of the week, to see how you got on.
-You can ask for feedback on your book idea, and start putting out feelers…
+Also, you can ask for feedback on your book idea, and start putting out feelers…